heri/studiozenkai/content/post/ruby-performance-checklist.md

 If you are looking for performance ideas, I advise taking one of your legacy apps and try to increase performance by 3x or 10x within a 48H hackathon.
 This exercise will force you to work on creative solutions and will teach you valuable technics for working applications later on.

-If you want to discuss, feel free to contact me on [Twitter](http://twitter.com/heri) or email heri@studiozenkai.com
+If you want to discuss, feel free to contact me on [Twitter](http://twitter.com/heri) or email heri@studiozenkai.com or comment on the [HN post](https://news.ycombinator.com/item?id=14299690)